We Are WIN.

 WIN GOES BIG

 “WIN ACCELERATES CONVERSATIONS ABOUT THE IMPORTANCE OF WOMEN’S VOICES AND RESOURCES IN SHAPING DUKE’S FUTURE.
-THANKS TO WIN, WOMEN LEARN TOGETHER ABOUT EFFECTIVE PHILANTHROPY, BOTH FOR OUR UNIVERSITY AND OUR COMMUNITIES.”
+THANKS TO WIN, WE LEARN TOGETHER ABOUT EFFECTIVE PHILANTHROPY, BOTH FOR OUR UNIVERSITY AND OUR COMMUNITIES.”